 While the Predator's refresh rate maxes out at 60Hz on standard settings, the monitor can be overclocked to a faster 100Hz for those looking to eliminate motion blur as much as possible.
 While I didn't notice much of a difference when playing games at 60Hz versus 100Hz, those with an especially discerning eye for smoothness may appreciate the option to ramp the rate up.

-If you're willing to shell out $1,299 for a gaming monitor, the Acer Predator X34 is worth every premium penny.
+If you're willing to shell out $1,299 for a gaming monitor, the Acer Predator X34 is worth every premium penny, and rightfully earned the top spot on our best curved monitors page.
 The monitor's rich 34-inch, 3440 x 1440 display makes it easy to get lost in your favorite virtual worlds, while the device's G-Sync capabilities and fast response times provide an optimally smooth experience for competitive players.
 Its bottom-facing LED lights probably aren't necessarily, but they sure as heck look cool.

 The Predator isn't alone in the curved gaming monitor arena; BenQ's $999 XR3501 features a bigger 35-inch display, a faster 144Hz refresh rate and picture-in-picture capabilities, but lacks G-Sync and has a lower 2560 x 1080 resolution.
 Overall, if you're looking for pure immersion (and some pretty good looks) and don't mind splurging, the Predator X34 is one of the best high-end gaming displays you can get.